 What we know doesn’t define us as much as what we want to know

 Suppose someone who is in a disaster-hit area knows the path to a safe, prosperous area.
 Naturally, they will be respected for their knowledge by all those who want to get to safety.
-However, if they become proud of their knowledge and use it simply to get praise from others and not to chart a way out of danger, they will court disaster.
+However, if they become proud of their knowledge and use it simply to get praise from others and not to chart and follow a way out of danger, they will court disaster.

 Gita wisdom explains that the material world is a disaster zone where distress and death can befall at any moment.
 Beyond this material world is a supremely safe zone: the personal abode of the all-attractive ultimate reality, Krishna.